What is a shed stain?

 As with wood preservers, wood oils are also a dual purpose product.
 Usually containing a blend of oils, waxes and resins and available in both clear and coloured formulations, these exterior wood oils provide excellent protection from weather and water ingress and are great as a semi-translucent or opaque shed stain.
 Find more about coloured wood oils suitable for sheds here.

-Those of a certain age will remember when anything made of wood in the garden used to be treated with Creosote.
-The sale of Creosote is now regulated and can only be sold to farmers and for for other industrial uses.
+Those of a certain age will remember a time when virtually anything in the garden that was wooden would be treated with Creosote.
+The sale of Creosote is now regulated and can only be sold to farmers and for other industrial uses.

 The good news is that there is a safer more environmentally version called ‘Creocote’.
-This oil based Creosote substitute is perfect for use on garden fences and sheds.
+This Creocote Substitute Is available in both light and dark brown shades and is perfect for treating garden sheds and fences.

 Ensuring that sheds are kept free from mould, algae and other biological growth will not only help to keep a shed looking good for longer, it will also help to prolong its life.
 Treating a shed with a mould and mildew cleaner prior to preserving, staining or painting will ensure that any mould or algae spores already in the wood will be killed off prior to treating.
 This will help to prevent mould and algae from forming in the months after the shed has been built and before a wood preservative, oil, shed paint or stain can be applied.